Updated on 11/6/2018.

 The Way of Transition, William Bridges – Not from a religious viewpoint, but provides a helpful conceptual and metaphorical framework for navigating the stages of transition, discovering vocation, and archetypal journeys.

 The Ignatian Adventure: Experiencing the Spiritual Exercises of Ignatius in Everyday Life, Kevin O’Brien, SJ.
 A modern classic that makes the exercises accessible while retaining their depth.
 32 weeks.

 Available online in an abbreviated form (8 weeks).

 An Online Retreat for Everyday Life, Creighton University – 34 weeks.
-Can also be done by downloading audio files.
+The Spiritual Exercises online.
+Can be read online or done by downloading audio files.
 Includes art / visual aids to inspire meditation.
-A sporadically heavy focus on the Virgin Mary – Protestants may wish to adapt these portions.
+A sporadically heavy focus on the Virgin Mary, so Protestants may wish to adapt those portions.